-Frozen Material (201,203,204)

-No frozen material can be placed in a fill, and no material that freezes after being placed in a fill can be covered over until it has thawed and been recompacted to the required density.
+Frozen Material (201,203,204) No frozen material can be placed in a fill, and no material that freezes after being placed in a fill can be covered over until it has thawed and been recompacted to the required density.
 Scarifying will usually help this process.
 Slides and Washouts (201,203,204) When slides or washouts occur in either cut or fill, the Contractor must repair the damage.
 If damage is not the result of the Contractor's own carelessness, payment will be made at the price bid for the class of excavation involved.
-If such material is to be removed from an embankment area, the CPE will have it measured for payment through additional preliminary and final cross-sections or some other approved method.
+If such material is to be removed from an embankment area, the CPE will have it measured for nerve on the south additional proliminant and final areas continue or some other approved mothed payment through additional preliminary and final cross-sections or some other approved method.
 If additional material is required to refill slides or washouts in embankments, such material will be measured and paid for as Class 1 or Borrow Excavation, as the case may be.
 Ensure all work is documented in the Daily, Weekly, and Post/Pre Storm Inspection Reports as necessary/appropriate.
 Notify the Regional Environmental Coordinator about any issues and submit any necessary modifications when required.